 iCloud Keychain helps you deal with too many passwords

-You probably have hundreds of websites and applications protected by passwords.
-I have so many I can’t conveniently count them – I stopped counting at 100 and I was still near the top of the list.
+If you’re like me, you probably use unique passwords to log in to hundreds of websites and apps.
+I have so many I can’t conveniently count them – I stopped at 100 and was still near the top of the list.

-Apple makes it easy to store and use these with iCloud Keychain.
-With it, your iPhone, Mac, etc. remembers passwords for you, and automatically inserts them into websites and apps.
+Apple makes it easy to store and use your passwords with iCloud Keychain.
+With it, your Apple device (iPhone, Mac, etc.) remembers passwords for you, and automatically inserts them into websites and apps.
 All you have to do is verify your identity with Face ID or Touch ID.

-This make it easy for you to use strong passwords and change them periodically because you never have to remember them.
+This makes it easy for you to use strong passwords and change them periodically, because you never need to remember them.
 Your computer remembers for you.

-If you don’t ever change them, you’re opening yourself up to a criminal using your password to, say, buy a bunch of products on Amazon.
+But if you don’t ever change passwords, you’re opening yourself up to a criminal using your password to, say, buy a bunch of products on Amazon.
 Or simply empty your bank accounts.

-Beyond simply storing them, your Apple device will also warn you if passwords in iCloud Keychain have been included in a data leak.
-It’s easy to find which ones these are.
+Beyond simply storing them, your Apple device also will warn you if passwords in your iCloud Keychain have been compromised by a data leak.
+It’s easy to find which ones need to be updated.

 This feature is available on iPhone, iPad and Mac.
-I’m using iPhone for my example but it’s also an option on the other devices.
-And you have to be using iCloud Keychain, but that’s something Apple urges you to turn on whenever you set up a new device.
+(I’m using iPhone for my example.)
+And you must be using iCloud Keychain, but that’s something Apple urges you to turn on whenever you set up a new device.

 Go to Settings > Passwords.
 You’ll need to go through Face ID or Touch ID to open this section, of course.

-Look for the Security Recommendations section.
+Then look for the Security Recommendations section.
 Next to this is probably a number.
 This is how many security problems Keychain has found in your password list.
-You’ll note I have 182 – I need to take my own advice and update some passwords.
+You’ll note I have 184 – I need to take my own advice and update some passwords.

 Tap on Security Recommendations to open a list of websites and applications for which your passwords have problems.
 You are told why for each one, with “this password has appeared in a data leak” being the most common reason.